mchmarny/restme/README.md

 Template to bootstrap a fully functional, multi-region, REST service on GCP with a developer release pipeline.

-## Provisioned Infrastructure
+## Provisioned

+List of resources provisioned using this project

+### Development Flow

+* Container registry (GCR) to store images
+* Service account to use for image publishing from GitHub to GCR
+* Workload identity pool provider for GitHub Action workflows to access GCR without the needing to store the GCP credentials as long-lived GitHub secrets

+### Cloud Run Service

+Cloud Run service provisioned into n-number of regions with:

+* Custom identity (service account)
+* Custom capacity and autoscaling strategy
+* Accessible only via Internal and Load Balancer traffic (i.e. no external access)
+* Secret Manager service with sample secret
+* Revision config using secret variable

+### Cloud Load Balancer

-* HTTPS Load Balancer configured with:
+HTTPS load balancer configured with:
-  * Custom domain

   * External IP
   * SSL certificate
+  * Cloud DNS service with A record for custom domain
-  * Throttling and Canary CVE policies
+  * Cloud Armor service with throttling and Canary CVE policies
-  * Serverless NEGs
-* Cloud Run service load balanced across 3 regions with:
+  * Serverless NEGs for load balancer to point to Cloud Run service in each region
-  * Custom identity (service account)
-  * Cloud Secrets variable
-  * Custom capacity and autoscaling strategy
-  * Internal and Load Balancer traffic only trigger (no external access)
-  * Container registry
-* Project configuration for:
   * Service uptime and SSL cert expiration alerts
-  * Workload identity pool provider for GitHub Actions

-## Development Workflow

-* Local test, lint, and validate actions using Makefile
-* GitHub Actions for:
-  * Test workflow on each PR
-  * Image publishing to GCR and signing workflow on git tag

 ## REST Services

 Go code exposing following routes: